Information About Rabbit Hemorrhagic Disease Virus (RHDV)

 According to the USDA reports we are following, the virus is estimated to live approximately 90 days in the environment only if conditions are ideal.

-The hay we are currently selling has completed our quality control processes, which includes storing this hay securely at our warehouses for at least 90 days.
+The hay we are currently selling has completed our quality control processes, which includes securely storing this hay for at least 105 days.

 What other steps are you taking?